UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 3. Click on the dot to view details such as a link back to the Jira card as well as work item history.
    ![](jira/dotHistory.png)

+# Recap: Planning to Development, from Jira to GitHub

+This section has focussed on the planning phase of our value stream.
+In this case, we used Jira as our issue tracker.
+We created a Jira board and issue, setup a Jira integration, added that integration to a value stream, and observed how the value stream tracked Jira status changes throughout the planning phase.
+In theory, we could use Jira for every stage of our value stream; however, in practice, Jira cards are encumbered by manual updates and ulterior constraints.
+We can do  better than that!
+We can directly integrate with our other systems like GitHub and Jenkins to gain a real-time, fully automated, and accurate visualization of our work item's journey.
+Next up is our development phase where we will add a GitHub integration and see how Jira and GitHub can work in tandem.

 # 3. Working with GitHub

 ## 3.1 Setting up a GitHub repository and Pull Request